 While many of us don’t react to bed bug bites, some people develop itchy, red bumps between one and nine days after being bitten.
 If you do develop an itch, then a combination of a mild steroid skin cream and non-sedating antihistamine tablets should help your skin clear up in about a week.

 Adult bed bugs look a bit like lentils and are visible to the naked eye.
 They are oval-shaped, flat and reddish-brown, and may grow to about 5mm in length.
 As they grow, they shed their skin, which looks like mottled brown shells on your mattress.
+Getting a new mattress might be the only way you can get rid of bed bugs, here is a mattress size chart to help you determine the right size mattress for you.

 Bed bugs can spread easily from room to room, and infect right away your leesa bedding.
 They do not fly but can crawl quickly.
 They can spread within a building by getting through holes in walls or pipes, and can potentially invade apartment blocks and hotels.
 The bugs can also be transported in luggage, furniture and bedding.